 7.5.2.5 Activate Firmware

+A Command to activate Firmware.

 The PPMID shall be capable of installing new Firmware using a mechanism that is robust against failure and loss of data.

 The new Firmware shall include version information.
 Where new Firmware is successfully installed, the PPMID shall be capable of recording the version information of that new Firmware in Firmware Version (7.6.4.1).